taoensso/timbre/README.md

        Unaccounted                                                       6 26ms
              Total                                                     100 405ms
 ```

+You can also use the `defnp` macro to conveniently wrap whole fns.

 It's important to note that Timbre profiling is fully **logging-level aware**: if the  level is insufficient, you *won't pay for profiling*.
 Likewise, normal namespace filtering applies.
 (Performance characteristics for both checks are inherited from Timbre itself).